 Spinal x-rays give the doctor an actual picture of your spine.
 It helps validate other exam findings as well as spinal bone position, the quality of the bone composition, and the safety of adjusting.
 X-rays also tell us the relative length of time vertebral subluxations may have been present in your spine.
 Pregnancy, age, and certain situations will determine if x-rays are needed.

-We will then schedule a follow up visit in the next day or two to review the results of your evaluation, answer any new questions, and if we accept your case give you your first adjustment!
+We will then schedule a follow up visit in the next day or two to review the results of your evaluation, schedule of correction, financial obligation for care, and give you your first adjustment!